bdcabreran/BeagleBone-Yocto-VPN-Client/Documentation/usb-eth-internet-setup.md

 ```

 Success in both tests indicates that your BBB is now connected to the internet via your host PC.

+## Script

+To automate the process this steps has been included in the script `setup_network.sh` in the host script section

 ## Troubleshooting Tips